 Use the Apply dropdown and select Payment to record any payments that have been made on the invoice.
 Enter the date, method, and amount.

-If you would like to add a payment schedule, use the Payment Schedules dropdown to select one of your templates (recommended for open/unpaid invoices only).
+If you would like to add a payment plan, use the Payment Plans dropdown to select one of your templates (recommended for open/unpaid invoices only).

 What if I have multiple invoices?